Read employee data

 In this step you will build your query based on the field Ids you fetched.

-Bob’s api allows you to retrieve employee data is the following ways:
+Bob’s API allows you to retrieve employee data in the following ways:

-• Search endpoints: Allow reading data for several employees at a time, and filtering the results based on your input.
-Returns a fixed set of fields by default, and you can alternatively specify which fields you want to fetch.
+- Search endpoints: Allow reading data for several employees at a time and filtering the results based on your input.
+Returns a fixed set of fields by default; alternatively, you can specify which fields you want to fetch.

 Historical data